A More Usable Dashboard

 The Challenge

-Tasked with updating all of the pages of our internal facing sales product from Version 1 to Version 2, I was faced with the challenge of creating a more useful dashboard with more useful data that would be needed day-to-day, as well as creating a 'prettier' interface.
+Tasked with updating all of the pages of our internal facing sales product from Version 1 to Version 2, I was faced with the challenge of updating our dashboard with more useful data that would be needed day-to-day for two different user groups.

 Discovery

 The discovery phase began with interviews of various stakeholders.
-This included ownership, director level sales positions and sales people.
-Current dashboards only update once a day, so sales people were always going to be looking at old data.
-On top of that, the dashboard was only applicable to account managers (sales people who work with customers), and not carrier sales managers (sales people who work with carriers)
+This included ownership, director level sales positions and both customer and carrier sales.
+The current dashboard only updates once a day, so sales people were always going to be looking at old data.
+On top of that, the dashboard was more applicable to customer sales, and not carrier sales.

 The Approach